Impact-Site-Verification: f2d064d1-4f6f-44dc-957f-73d0cce73f3c

 The Daiwa Relax 2 Zero 3D includes a power inversion stretch program that tilts the chair to decompress the spine through a combination of recline angle and footrest elevation.
 For buyers with spinal compression or disc-related upper back pain, inversion stretch is a meaningful therapeutic addition.
 The JP-3000 does not confirm stretch programs in its published feature set.

-• You want S-track upper back coverage at a $2,000 lower price
+• You want S-track upper back coverage at the lower price of the two

 • You need confirmed fit at taller or heavier ranges